 Below you can see the X100V and GR III sensor size comparison.

-Fujifilm X100V and Ricoh GR III have sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
+Fujifilm X100V and Ricoh GR III have the same sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
 On the other hand, since Ricoh GR III has 8% larger pixel area (15.28µm2 vs 14.12µm2) compared to Fujifilm X100V, it has larger pixel area to collect light hence potential to have less noise in low light / High ISO images.